"...a savvy digital whizz..." - New York Times Magazine

 Vincent was tapped in November 2011 to run digital operations for Texas Governor Rick Perry’s Presidential race.
 The unique and effective methods of online advertising Vincent utilized for the campaign were featured in ClickZ, AdAge, Politico, and earned Harris Media a spot as a finalist in Campaigns and Elections Reed Awards.
 The day after Governor Perry bowed out of the race, Harris Media was hired by Speaker Newt Gingrich in a digital role.
 Speaker Gingrich was the first Presidential candidate to adopt Facebook’s “Timeline” feature (both in a positive and contrasting light) which led to profiles on the popular social media site Mashable.
 Harris Media also designed and developed the Presidential candidate’s website at Newt.org.

 Vincent’s expertise goes beyond practical expertise into academia.
+Vincent began teaching at Baylor University in the Fall of 2014 and enjoys spending time in Waco.
 When not on the campaign trail, Vincent is engaged in new media research while pursuing his PhD at the University of Texas in the Department of Government.
 His academic research is centered around citizens use of the web to engage governments and campaigns.
 Vincent’s work has been published in academic textbooks and he continues to write papers and articles on social media’s impact in the public space.